apexad/homebridge-mysmartblinds-bridge/README.md

 # homebridge-mysmartblinds-bridge
 [![NPM Version](https://img.shields.io/npm/v/homebridge-mysmartblinds-bridge.svg)](https://www.npmjs.com/package/homebridge-mysmartblinds-bridge)

 [Homebridge](https://github.com/nfarina/homebridge) plugin which communicates with MySmartBlinds through the [MySmartBlinds Smart Bridge](https://www.mysmartblinds.com/products/smart-hub).
-You must have configured your blinds and bridge with the official iOS or Android app first in order to use this homebridge plugin.
+Configure your blinds and bridge with the official iOS or Android app first in order to use this homebridge plugin.

 This plugin is not affilited with the MySmartBlinds product.

-## features
+## Features
 1. Uses bridge to auto-detect all blinds setup in the MySmartBlinds app, no need to specify each blind
 2. Supports blind percentages
 3. Shows battery level for each blind (updated only when blind is open/closed)